 Liechtenstein Stiftung: Formation

 A Liechtenstein Stiftung, or Foundation, is a legal entity under Liechtenstein law.
 It may be formed by filing a foundation charter or by will or testamentary disposition.
-A Stiftung is entered onto the Register in Liechtenstein and must have a minimum amount of initial capital.
+A Stiftung is entered into the Register in Liechtenstein and must have a minimum amount of initial capital.

 Liechtenstein Stiftung: Purpose